codegallivant/script-caster/README.md

 1. Go to [Google's API Console](https://console.developers.google.com/) and sign in to your google account
 2. Create a project
 3. Create a service account with credentials and download the client_secret.json file
-4. Store the client_secret.json in your project root You're done with this step!
+4. Store the client_secret.json in your project root <br>
+You're done with this step!
 Lets move on!

 <br>